 b) that Recommendations ITU-R RA.1031 addresses the protection of radio astronomy in shared bands;

 c) that Recommendation ITU-R RA.1513 provides the acceptable levels of data loss to radio astronomy observations and percentage-of-time criteria resulting from degradation by interference for frequency bands allocated to the RAS on a primary basis;

+d) that Recommendation ITU R M.1583 provides the calculations of interference between non-GSO MSS or RNSS and radio astronomy telescope sites;

+e) that Recommendation ITU R S.1586 provides the method for the calculation of unwanted emission levels produced by a non-GSO FSS at radio astronomy sites;

-d) that Report ITU-R RA.2259 contains characteristics of national RQZs and measures to establish them;
+f) that Report ITU-R RA.2259 contains characteristics of national RQZs and measures to establish them,

-e) that the current approaches and procedures may not be sufficient to ensure protection of the RAS from emissions produced by the increasing number of large non-GSO satellite constellations;

-f) that there is no classification of a large satellite system in the Radio Regulations;

-g) that several frequency bands allocated for satellite downlinks are not adjacent to nor nearby the frequency bands allocated to RAS;

-h) that there are no examinations currently performed by the Bureau with regard to RAS protection from satellite systems under Articles 9 or 11,

 recognizing

+a) that No. 29.12 highlights the susceptibility of radio astronomy to harmful interference from space-borne transmitters;

-a) that in order to facilitate studies, categorization of non-GSO networks, e.g. regarding size of the whole satellite systems, their sky distribution and other significant parameters, is necessary in order to allow studies regarding their impact on RAS;
+b) [that in order to facilitate studies, categorization of non-GSO networks, e.g. regarding size of the whole satellite systems, their sky distribution and other significant parameters, is necessary in order to allow studies regarding their impact on RAS;]

-b) that No. 29.12 highlights the susceptibility of radio astronomy to harmful interference from space-borne transmitters;

-c) that the spectral requirements for radio astronomy stations in considering r) are fulfilled by its primary and secondary allocations as well as national arrangements under the provisions of No 4.4 and the implementation of RQZs;
+c) that the spectrum requirements for radio astronomy stations in considering p) are fulfilled by its primary and secondary allocations as well as with national arrangements;

-d) that coordination procedures may need to be established for protection of RAS from harmful interference caused by large non-GSO satellite systems during the satellite filings;
+d) that there are no examinations currently performed by the Bureau with regard to RAS protection from satellite systems under Articles 9 or 11;

-e) that addressing the compatibility issues between RAS and large non-GSO systems may require technical mitigation measures before satellites are launched and operational;
+e) that addressing the compatibility issues between RAS and non-GSO systems may require technical mitigation measures before satellites are launched and operational;

-f) that for (large) satellite systems the equivalent power flux density (epfd) method, which is developed in Recommendations ITU-R M.1583 and S.1586, provides sufficiently accurate estimate of the total power that is introduced into RAS receivers and can be used to incorporate the effects of other technical parameters;
+f) that for non-GSO systems the equivalent power flux density (epfd) method, which is developed in Recommendations ITU-R M.1583 and S.1586, provides sufficiently accurate estimate of the total power that is introduced into RAS receivers and can be used to incorporate the effects of other technical parameters;

-g) that the levels of regulatory protection for radio astronomy in the RQZ is different for each administration, leading to inconsistent protection measures;
+g) that the national regulations for radio astronomy in the RQZ may be different for each administration, leading to varying protection measures;

 h) that practical measures can be taken by RAS stations to mitigate potential interference into their telescope receivers in accordance with Article 29.6 and 29.7,